-- Release inversions into stunts are ALLOWED but may not exceed prep level.
-Release inversions from stunts are not allowed. - Braced inversions must make contact with a bracer prior to initiation and remain connected until the top person is no longer inverted - Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11⁄2) - Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11/4) twisting rotation.
-One and a half (11/2) ups and double ups are prohibited. - When Released skills involve new catchers, these catchers must be stationary at the time of initiation of the release
+- Release inversions into stunts are ALLOWED but may not exceed prep level and may not exceed a 1⁄2 twist.
+This includes released inversions in a stunt to an upright position.
+Extended Hand in Hand stunts are not allowed. - Free flipping mounts and dismounts are not allowed. - Braced inversions must make contact with a bracer prior to initiation and remain connected until the top person is no longer inverted. - Release full twists to an extended position are prohibited. - Twisting dismounts are limited to ONE and a quarter twist (11⁄2) - Pyramids sustained over 2 persons high are prohibited. - Twisting stunts (i.e., full ups) are limited to ONE and a quarter (11⁄2) twisting rotation.
+One and a half (11⁄2) ups and double ups are prohibited. - Released transitions must be caught by 2 STATIONARY catchers. - A Released top person in a pyramid may not be connected to an extended stunt OR other released top persons

-- Release flips from basket/sponge tosses are prohibited - Twisting dismounts from basket/sponge tosses may not exceed 2 rotations (1⁄4 turn is allowed to set for the twist)
+- Release flips from basket/sponge tosses are prohibited. - Twisting dismounts from basket/sponge tosses may not exceed 2 rotations (1/4 turn is allowed to set for the twist)

-- Standing back tucks or other flips, and standing tumbling with back tucks or other flips are prohibited - Airborne flips out of running tumbling are permitted (e.g. tucks, layouts, whips, etc.) - Twisting flips are prohibited (includes running tumbling) (examples: Aerials and Onodis ARE NOT ALLOWED)
+- Standing back tucks or other flips, and standing tumbling with back tucks or other flips are prohibited. - Airborne flips out of running tumbling are permitted (e.g. tucks, layouts, whips, etc.) - Twisting flips are prohibited (includes running tumbling) (examples: Aerials and Onodis ARE NOT ALLOWED)